No Result

 Stack of physical books placed next to a digital tablet e-reader, illustrating the paper versus screen reading comparison

-📚 Does the format we choose change the way we experience a story?
+๐Ÿ“š Does the format readers choose change how they experience your story?

-Why Paper vs. Screen Reading Matters More Than Ever
+Why Paper vs. Screen Reading Matters for Authors

-Although digital reading has exploded in popularity over the last 15 years, print books stubbornly continue to dominate.
-In fact, according to Statista, over 75% of global book revenue still comes from print, even as eBook adoption grows steadily each year.
+Digital reading has exploded over the last fifteen years, yet print remains dominant.
+According to Statista, more than 75% of global book revenue still comes from print formats, even as ebook adoption continues to grow steadily.

-At the same time, our research into sustainable book publishing shows that both paper and digital mediums carry very different environmental footprints.
+At the same time, format choice intersects with sustainability concerns.
+Our research into eco conscious publishing shows that print and digital formats carry very different environmental tradeoffs:

-One of the most consistent findings in paper vs. screen reading research is that paper improves sustained attention.
-Across dozens of studies, readers on paper display:
+One of the most consistent findings in reading research is that paper supports deeper sustained attention.
+Across dozens of studies, readers using print show:

 2. Fewer distractions